ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The payload of the datagram, whose semantics are defined by the extension that is using HTTP Datagrams.
 Note that this field can be empty.

-HTTP Datagrams sent using the DATAGRAM capsule have the same semantics as those sent in QUIC DATAGRAM frames.
-In particular, the restrictions on when it is allowed to send an HTTP Datagram and how to process them (from {{format}}) also apply to HTTP Datagrams sent and received using the DATAGRAM capsule.
+HTTP Datagrams sent using the DATAGRAM Capsule have the same semantics as those sent in QUIC DATAGRAM frames.
+In particular, the restrictions on when it is allowed to send an HTTP Datagram and how to process them (from {{format}}) also apply to HTTP Datagrams sent and received using the DATAGRAM Capsule.

 An intermediary can re-encode HTTP Datagrams as it forwards them.
-In other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram that was received in a QUIC DATAGRAM frame and vice versa.
+In other words, an intermediary MAY send a DATAGRAM Capsule to forward an HTTP Datagram that was received in a QUIC DATAGRAM frame and vice versa.
 Intermediaries MUST NOT perform this re-encoding unless they have identified the use of the Capsule Protocol on the corresponding request stream; see {{capsule-protocol}}.

-Note that while DATAGRAM capsules that are sent on a stream are reliably delivered in order, intermediaries can re-encode DATAGRAM capsules into QUIC DATAGRAM frames when forwarding messages, which could result in loss or reordering.
+Note that while DATAGRAM Capsules that are sent on a stream are reliably delivered in order, intermediaries can re-encode DATAGRAM Capsules into QUIC DATAGRAM frames when forwarding messages, which could result in loss or reordering.

-If an intermediary receives an HTTP Datagram in a QUIC DATAGRAM frame and is forwarding it on a connection that supports QUIC DATAGRAM frames, the intermediary SHOULD NOT convert that HTTP Datagram to a DATAGRAM capsule.
-If the HTTP Datagram is too large to fit in a DATAGRAM frame (for example, because the Path MTU (PMTU) of that QUIC connection is too low or if the maximum UDP payload size advertised on that connection is too low), the intermediary SHOULD drop the HTTP Datagram instead of converting it to a DATAGRAM capsule.
+If an intermediary receives an HTTP Datagram in a QUIC DATAGRAM frame and is forwarding it on a connection that supports QUIC DATAGRAM frames, the intermediary SHOULD NOT convert that HTTP Datagram to a DATAGRAM Capsule.
+If the HTTP Datagram is too large to fit in a DATAGRAM frame (for example, because the Path MTU (PMTU) of that QUIC connection is too low or if the maximum UDP payload size advertised on that connection is too low), the intermediary SHOULD drop the HTTP Datagram instead of converting it to a DATAGRAM Capsule.
 This preserves the end-to-end unreliability characteristic that methods such as Datagram Packetization Layer PMTU Discovery (DPLPMTUD) depend on {{?DPLPMTUD=RFC8899}}.
-An intermediary that converts QUIC DATAGRAM frames to DATAGRAM capsules allows HTTP Datagrams to be arbitrarily large without suffering any loss.
+An intermediary that converts QUIC DATAGRAM frames to DATAGRAM Capsules allows HTTP Datagrams to be arbitrarily large without suffering any loss.
 This can misrepresent the true path properties, defeating methods such as DPLPMTUD.

-While DATAGRAM capsules can theoretically carry a payload of length 2<sup>62</sup>-1, most HTTP extensions that use HTTP Datagrams will have their own limits on what datagram payload sizes are practical.
-Implementations SHOULD take those limits into account when parsing DATAGRAM capsules.
-If an incoming DATAGRAM capsule has a length that is known to be so large as to not be usable, the implementation SHOULD discard the capsule without buffering its contents into memory.
+While DATAGRAM Capsules can theoretically carry a payload of length 2<sup>62</sup>-1, most HTTP extensions that use HTTP Datagrams will have their own limits on what datagram payload sizes are practical.
+Implementations SHOULD take those limits into account when parsing DATAGRAM Capsules.
+If an incoming DATAGRAM Capsule has a length that is known to be so large as to not be usable, the implementation SHOULD discard the Capsule without buffering its contents into memory.

-Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that re-encode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to accumulate the entire capsule in the stream before re-encoding it.
+Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that re-encode DATAGRAM Capsules into QUIC DATAGRAM frames might be tempted to accumulate the entire Capsule in the stream before re-encoding it.
 This SHOULD be avoided, because it can cause flow control problems; see
 {{capsule-protocol}}.